pashmaklang/pashmak/README.md

 ```

-you can declare a alias and call it from every where. when you call a alias, all of codes inside that alias will run
+you can declare a alias and call it from everywhere. when you call a alias, all of codes inside that alias will run

 for declare a alias you have to write `alias <name-of-alias>`. and write codes. then for close alias write `endalias` after codes